AbsaOSS/atum-service/README.md

 ```
 alias test=; testOnly -- -l IntegrationTest

-# `-l IntegrationTest`: This switch excludes all tests labeled as `IntegrationTest,` allowing only only executing unit tests.
+# `-l IntegrationTest`: This switch excludes all tests labeled as `IntegrationTest,` allowing only executing unit tests.
 ```
 ### Run Integration Tests Only
 Use the `testIT` command to execute all tests marked as Integration tests, skipping all other tests.